blockchain-insights/blockchain-data-subnet-ops/README.md

 ac720b8fcfdb        loki         Loki Logging Driver   true
 ```

->[!WARNING] To take effect you need to restart the Docker daemon, this will shutdown all docker copose services and restart them.
+>[!WARNING] To take effect you need to restart the Docker daemon, this will shutdown all docker compose services and restart them.

 ```bash
 sudo systemctl restart docker